A Kin to Win: Broadcast

 Initially, the series was broadcast locally in Montreal on CFCF-TV in the early evenings (6:00 p.m.) starting on 2 October 1961.
 The series was also broadcast on CJSS-TV in Cornwall, Ontario.

 Distribution through the full CTV network began from 14 January 1962 and continued until July 1962.
 Episodes were seen on weekday afternoons at varying times depending on the market (e.g. 1:30 p.m. in Toronto, 4:00 p.m. in Ottawa and Montreal).
 A weekly Sunday evening episode was also broadcast, typically at 7:30 p.m.

 CTV did not renew the series for the 1962-1963 national schedule, although episodes continued to be broadcast locally on CFCF-TV at least until May 1964.

-According to Ross Bagwell, an NBC programme developer who worked on A Kin to Win, the series was a forerunner of the American-based game show Family Feud.
+According to Ross Bagwell, an NBC program developer who worked on A Kin to Win, the series was a forerunner of the American-based game show Family Feud.